Let's Dance (David Bowie album)

-Let's Dance is the 15th studio album by English singer-songwriter David Bowie, released on 14 April 1983 through EMI America Records.
-After the release of Scary Monsters (1980), Bowie began a period of numerous musical collaborations and film appearances.
-By 1982, he left RCA Records out of dissatisfaction and signed with EMI America.
-Wanting a fresh start, he chose Nile Rodgers of the band Chic to co-produce his next record.
+Let's Dance is the fifteenth studio album by the English singer-songwriter David Bowie, released on 14 April 1983 through EMI America Records.
+Co-produced by Bowie and Nile Rodgers, the album was recorded in December 1982 at the Power Station in New York City.
+The sessions featured players from Rodgers' band Chic and the then-unknown Texas blues guitarist Stevie Ray Vaughan on lead guitar.
+For the first time on an album, Bowie only sang and played no instruments.

-The album was recorded in December 1982 at the Power Station in New York City.
-The sessions featured entirely new players, including then-unknown Texas blues guitarist Stevie Ray Vaughan on lead guitar.
-For the first time ever, Bowie only sang and played no instruments.
 Musically, Let's Dance has been described as a post-disco record, with elements of dance-rock, dance-pop and new wave.
-It contains three cover songs: Iggy Pop's "China Girl", which Bowie and Pop had recorded together for the latter's The Idiot (1977); Metro's "Criminal World"; and a reworking of "Cat People (Putting Out Fire)", originally recorded by Bowie and Giorgio Moroder in 1982 for the film of the same name.
+The album contains two cover songs: Iggy Pop's "China Girl", which Bowie and Pop had recorded together for the latter's The Idiot (1977), and Metro's "Criminal World".
+It also includes a reworking of "Cat People (Putting Out Fire)", originally recorded by Bowie and Giorgio Moroder in 1982 for the film of the same name.